Home equity loan fees & home equity loan closing costs

 Understanding your upfront closing costs

-Closing costs vary but they’re typically between 2 percent and 6 percent of your loan amount.2 Some lenders may waive the fees or pay for a portion of them.
-Here are some common closing costs you should know about:1
+Closing costs vary but they’re typically between 2 percent and 5 percent of your loan amount.1 Some lenders may waive the fees or pay for a portion of them.
+Here are some common closing costs you should know about.

-1. Appraisal fee: A home appraisal determines your loan-to-value (LTV) ratio to figure out how much you can borrow.
-This fee varies depending on if you need a full appraisal, a drive-by appraisal (a less-thorough version), or a desk appraisal (where the lender uses existing data).
-These fees are often around $300 to $400, but can run higher or lower depending on the location, property and type of appraisal.
+A home appraisal determines your loan-to-value (LTV) ratio to figure out how much you can borrow.
+This fee varies depending on if you need a full appraisal, a drive-by appraisal as a less-thorough version, a desk appraisal where the lender uses existing data, or an Automated Valuation Model (AVM) that’s a statistical determination of home value.
+Appraisal fees can vary depending on the location, property and type of appraisal.

-2. Origination fee: Some lenders may charge you a fee to apply for a home equity loan, also known as an origination fee.
-Some will charge you this fee upfront or roll it into the cost of the loan with a higher APR.
-These fees typically range from $0 to $125.
-Some lenders may charge an application fee instead of an origination fee.
+Some lenders may charge you a fee to apply for a home equity loan, also known as an origination fee.
+Some will charge you a flat dollar amount upfront or a percentage of the loan amount and roll it into the cost of the loan thus increasing the APR.
+The fees typically range from $1,000 to $3,000 or 1-3% of the loan amount.2 Some lenders may charge an application fee in addition to or instead of an origination fee, but you will pay zero origination fees on home equity loans with Discover.

-4. Credit report fee: Lenders check your creditworthiness using credit reporting companies.
+Lenders check your creditworthiness using credit reporting companies.
 Looking at your credit history and score will determine if you qualify for a home equity loan and for how much.
-This fee is usually around $25.
+This fee is usually around $30 to $50.1